A-Santhosh-Hub/Text-to-all-Text/README.md

 ❓ Troubleshooting

-Q: The icons aren't showing up.
+Q: The icons aren't showing up..
 A: Ensure you have an active internet connection.
 The icons are loaded from cdnjs.cloudflare.com.
 If you are offline, the layout will work, but icons will be missing.

 Q: The HTML preview is blank.